FTarfasse/quick-perf-wiki/SQL-annotations.md

 ***<p align="center">Take control of SQL requests sent to the database</p>***
 <br>
-You can take care of several things about SQL requests to favor performance and scalability at the beginning of application development.
+You can take care of several things about SQL requests to promote performance and scalability at the beginning of application development.
 * Limit JDBC roundtrips
   * Detect N+1 selects by using [@ExpectSelect](#ExpectSelect), [@ExpectMaxSelect](#ExpectMaxSelect) or [@DisableSameSelectTypesWithDifferentParams](#DisableSameSelectTypesWithDifferentParams)<br>
   * Detect JDBC batching disabled by using [@ExpectJdbcBatching](#ExpectJdbcBatching)